Table of Contents

 Traumatic brain injuries can result from various incidents, many of which involve negligence or preventable situations.
 Some of the most frequent causes include:

 • Car and Truck Accidents: Motor vehicle collisions are a leading cause of TBIs in Arkansas.
 The force of impact during a crash can result in the brain striking the inside of the skull, leading to significant damage.
 Victims may suffer TBIs even in low-speed accidents, depending on the circumstances.
+Dangerous intersections and high-traffic areas in Little Rock, such as the Cantrell Road and Shackleford Road corridors, see frequent accidents that result in head injuries.

 • Defective Products: Faulty safety equipment, such as helmets or airbags, can fail to protect users and lead to TBIs during accidents.
 Arkansas product liability laws hold manufacturers accountable for defective products that contribute to such injuries.